 The awards gala is an opportunity for the Women's Business Council - Southwest to recognize Women Business Enterprise (WBE) and Corporate (Sustaining) Members that have gone above and beyond to support women-owned businesses and promote supplier diversity initiatives.
-We would like to say congratulations to the 2019 winners along with a huge thank you to our sponsors, staff, and all attendees for contributing to a successful event!

 This year we had over 70 nominees across 6 categories.
 And while every nominee is deserving of an award, decisions still had to be made.
 We’ve detailed the nomination and judging process below to give you some insight on how the winners are chosen.